-To help the Council measure its performance against the eight corporate priorities outlined in the previous section, there are 69 key performance indicators (KPIs).
-Of the 69 measures, assessment was made as follows as at the end of 2019/20:
+To help the Council measure its performance against the eight corporate priorities outlined in the previous section, a performance framework is in place which measure performance based on 73 key performance indicators (KPIs).
+Of the 73 measures, assessment was made as follows as at the end of 2020/21:

-- 5% (4 actual) have been forecast as "red" were performance is or is likely to be off track. - 22% (15 actual) have been forecast as "amber" where delivery is on track and is currently being managed. - 52% (36 actual) were forecast as "green" or on track. - 21% (14 actual) of the measures did not have an assessment at the year end.
+- 3% (2 actual) have been forecast as "red" where performance is, or is likely to be, off track. - 21% (15 actual) have been forecast as "amber" where delivery is on track and is currently being managed. - 59% (43 actual) have been forecast as "green" or on track. - 17% (13 actual) of the measures do not have data or a RAG rating available.

-The number of instances where it has not been possible to report data has increased significantly from the previous year, due to Council resources being diverted to respond to the Coronavirus pandemic.
+The number of instances where it has not been possible to report data has reduced slightly from the previous year, and continues to be due to Council resources being diverted to respond to the Coronavirus pandemic.